The holidays can run you a pretty penny if you’re not careful — especially if you’re not yet in the habit of budgeting for them throughout the year.

 Speaking of kids getting an overwhelming pile of gifts, remember that quantity rarely beats quality.
 (Would you rather have 4 clunkers or drive 1 reliable car?)

 Don’t spend your money on a bunch of unmemorable junk that you bought just so there’s plenty to unwrap.
 That goes for grown-up recipients too.
+It just leaves people with unwanted stuff to deal with.
+(On a related note, I love this article about how to buy gifts that people want.

 Consider using the 4 gift rule that you may have seen on social media to cut back.
 (Something they want, something they need, something to wear, and something to read.)
 Do whatever fits both your budget and your feelings.